Published 11 Nov 2020

-Google Analytics and Google Data Studio are great and free tools for tracking what is happening on your website, allowing you to gather data, perform data analysis to gain insights insights, and presenting them to your coworkers, your supervisor, or your client.
-A proper report structure will not only save you a lot of time but also allow you to see the trends and insights you wouldn’t find otherwise.
+Google Analytics and Google Data Studio are great and free tools for tracking what is happening on your website, allowing you to gather data, perform data analysis to gain insights insights, and presenting them through reports and dashboards to your coworkers, your supervisor, or your client.
+A proper report structure will not only save you a lot of time, but also allow you to see the trends and insights you wouldn’t find otherwise.

 Let’s take a closer look at best practices on how to use Google Analytics and Google Data Studio to achieve these goals.

 First, let’s start with what we can do with Google Analytics’ native tools.
 When you open the account you’ll see a standard dashboard with basic information about your website (or mobile app).
 A number of users and sessions, main channels, real-time active users, locations, etc.

 However, not all of them will be interesting for everyone.
 An SEO specialist may be interested in organic traffic only.
 A content specialist will like to see recent blog posts results.
 A marketing manager wants to see general conversion trends.
 So instead of one dashboard for everyone or jumping through multiple sections to gather all of the information you can create a dashboard with all the information you want to see.
 To do that go to Customization -> Dashboards and click on “Create”.

 Here you can create the report from scratch or look through Google Analytics Solution Gallery and import one of the pre-made dashboard templates to your Google Analytics account.

 If you’ll decide to create a report from the beginning all you need to do is to add widgets with the data you want to see.
 Creating widgets is very simple and this is the biggest disadvantage and advantage of Google Analytics dashboards.
 It has only a few steps:

 And that’s it.
 A few more cool features are: